Cut into wedges and seasoned to perfection, these easy baked fries are the perfect side dish.

 - 1 teaspoon black pepper

-- 4 tablespoons olive oil (vegetable oil or canola oil would work too)
+- 4 Tablespoons olive oil (vegetable oil or canola oil would work too)

 - Preheat oven to 450 degrees.